-Ensuring that your workplace focuses on constructive feedback, growth, connection, clear communication, realistic workloads, and positivity can make a huge difference in employees’ anxiety.
+Ensuring your workplace focuses on constructive feedback, growth, connection, clear communication, realistic workloads, and positivity can reduce employee anxiety.
 One of our favorite ways to achieve this at Nivati is one-on-one meetings.
 One-on-ones are a great way to check in on employee mental health.
 Ask them how they are managing their anxiety, and ask how you can better support them while making sure they are not feeling overwhelmed by their work.

 One-on-ones are also a great time to communicate expectations.
 When employees know what is expected of them, their anxiety will drop.

-During your meetings, make sure that problem-solving isn’t about blaming anyone but about finding solutions!
-Be sure to also talk about your employees’ accomplishments – small and large!
+During your meetings, make sure that problem-solving isn’t about blaming anyone but about finding solutions.
+Be sure to also talk about your employees’ accomplishments as well and express your gratitude.

-While each employee experiences anxiety differently, making these changes is sure to help!
+While each employee experiences anxiety differently, making these changes will help!

 Learn About the Power of Self-Care